Indonesia most popular tourist island has 2 official marine protected areas:

 The Bali Barat National Park, or West Bali National Park, covers 190 km² of which there are 70 km² of marine protected area including coral reefs and both shallow and deep coastal waters.
 The park, although a protected area for many years, became an officially declared marine park in 1982.
 More recently it has been proposed as a World Heritage Site.

 The park is located on the north western tip of Bali and includes several islands, in particular Menjangan Island - now a world-renowned Bali diving destination.
 Accessibility and land use within the national park is bound to a zoning system which defines the degree of allowed activities.
-This is managed by a management body called the Balai Taman Nasional Bali Barat and relies on the co-operation of the 6 local villages in the area as well as help from the Bali Marine Conservation Community (BMCC), an NGO network in Bali that facilitates MPA establishment and management in Bali.
+This is managed by a management body called the Balai Taman Nasional Bali Barat and relies on the co-operation of the 6 local villages in the area as well as help from the Bali Marine Conservation Community (BMCC), a local NGO network that facilitates MPA establishment and management in Bali.

 The park boasts more than 200 species of plants, 14 of which are endangered species.
 Over 160 species of birds have been recorded in the park including the rare Bali starling - the key reason why this area became a protected area.
 By 2001 as few as just 6 individuals were thought to survive.
 Since then captive breeding and re-introduction efforts have increased numbers but poaching remains a problem.
 A second captive breeding and re-introduction programme was started in the remote areas of Nusa Penida in 2004.

-Fauna include the very shy black monkey, macaque monkeys, mouse deer, squirrels, wild boars, leopard cats, iguanas, python and banteng - a species of wild cattle from which the familiar Bali cows are descended.
+Fauna include the very shy black monkey, macaque monkeys, mouse deer, squirrels, wild boars, leopard cats, iguanas, python and banteng - a species of wild cattle from which the familiar Balinese cows are descended.
 Java rusa and Indian muntjac, or barking deer, are fairly common.
 Menjangan Island is named after these animals as 'Menjangan' means deer in Bahasa Indonesia.
-The last of the Bali tiger, which was a full sub-species of tiger, was shot here in 1937.
+The last of the Bali tigers, which was a full sub-species of tiger, was shot here in 1937.

 The marine reserve has a high bio-diversity in a relatively small area.
-Diving is regulated here, fishing is not allowed and all marine life is protected.
+Scuba diving is regulated here, fishing is not allowed and all marine life is protected.
 The reefs are mostly in good health with an abundance of sea fans and soft and hard corals.
 In 1998, 110 species of coral belonging to 18 families were recorded, of which 22 species were of the mushroom coral family (there are only 29 species of mushroom coral recorded worldwide).
 27 species of Acropora coral were also found, some of which have a diameter of up to 75 cm.

 The marine park has become an important site for the Climate Change programme of WWF-Indonesia where the impacts of coral bleaching are monitored and used for campaigning purposes to mitigate carbon dioxide emissions in developed countries.
 The marine programme also provides some support for surveillance against destructive fishing and for establishing strict protection of grouper and other fish spawning sites.

-For divers, the waters of Menjangan Island are a marine wonderland with an abundance of underwater life.
+For scuba divers, the waters of Menjangan Island are a marine wonderland with an abundance of underwater life.
 You can see masses of reef fish, parrotfish, clams, nudibranchs, sea fans and various sponges, as well as sea turtles, sharks, rays, eels and large schools of jacks.
 There are first-class wall dives that begin at the surface and go down to 50m, perfect places for snorkellers as well as all level of divers.
 The awesome reefs offer drop-offs of 40m to 60m.